PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-12.md

 public return dictionary.
 Add a focused contract test before wiring production sessions.

+Ordered pass diagnostics are now connected.
+All 19 production invocations of the five current runners pass `session.diagnostics` into the common execution boundary.
+Success events retain stable ID, phase, status, iteration count, changed, cycle-stop, and precondition-skip fields. `PassInvariantError` remains compatible with the previous `RuntimeError` behavior while exposing pass ID, phase, iteration, and the complete invariant problem tuple; the common runner records the same failure details after rollback and re-raises.
+Diagnostics remain internal session state and do not alter ModelIR metadata, public return dictionaries, or report JSON schemas.

+Verification completed with:

+- `16 passed, 29 deselected` for success/skip diagnostics, typed rollback
+  failures, production diagnostic wiring, and existing ordered cleanup paths;
+- `1033 passed, 5 deselected, 2 warnings in 130.80s` for the full sequential
+  direct suite.

+The next core contract gap is deterministic ModelIR fingerprinting.
+The generic manager already detects cycles when supplied a fingerprint, but `ModelIRPassState.create_ordered_manager()` does not yet provide one.
+Implement a compact deterministic fingerprint that covers operator topology and mutable tensor semantics without serializing large constant buffers repeatedly; hash constant dtype/shape/content separately and cache immutable buffer digests.
+Then add idempotence and two-state cycle tests before enabling iterations above one for any production pass.

 ## Previous pause checkpoint — `fb-refactor2` after `19cb989`

 ### Completed work